Oblivionburn/OP_Engine/README.md

   - Purpose: convenient storage/lookup
 - World object (for 2D tile mapping) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
   - Purpose: so you can do stuff like rendering a floor tile with a table on it, a plate on that table, and a piece of food on that plate
+  - Tile class includes Inventory (for when stuff was dropped on the ground) and ProgressBar (for objects that can sustain damage)
   - Includes large list of randomly generated fantasy-sounding names for villages/cities/maps/etc
 - UI objects: Button, Label, Input box, Picture, Progress Bar, and Slider
 - MenuManager component for central organization of Menus (menus not added to it by default)